A KL-regularization Framework for Learning to Plan with Adaptive Priors: Method

 Note that $\lambda$ controls how close to the prior policy we want the sampling policy to be, which is enforced through Equations~\ref{eq:prelim_policy_loss} and~\ref{eq:prelim_Q_targets}.

 In this work, we focus on learning the sampling policy $\pi_{\theta_s}$, and using the planning policy $\pi_P$ for obtaining an adaptive prior $\pi_p$.
-We will also consider the case where we will maximize an entropy regularized objective $J'(\pi) = J(\pi) + \alpha\mathcal{H}(\pi)$, a term often included in KL-regularized RL to enhance exploration, as seen in~\cite{tirumala2022}.
+We will also consider the case where we will maximize an entropy regularized objective to enhance exploration: $J'(\pi) = J(\pi) + \alpha\mathcal{H}(\pi)$, often used in KL-regularized RL as seen in~\cite{tirumala2022}.
+We point the reader to Appendix~\ref{app:proofs} for additional proof on KL-regularized policy evaluation and improvement.

-\textbf{Prior policy design} Setting $\lambda=0$ updates the policy exclusively through action value function maximization and entropy regularization, recovering the cost function of TD-MPC2~\citep{hansen2024tdmpc2}.
-Meanwhile, maximizing only the reverse KL-divergence of the policy and the past planning policy distributions stored in the replay buffer (i.e. $\lambda=\infty$) recovers the BMPC cost function~\citep{wang2025bootstrapped}.
+\textbf{Prior policy design.} Setting $\lambda=0$ updates the policy exclusively through action value function maximization and entropy regularization, recovering the cost function of TD-MPC2~\citep{hansen2024tdmpc2}.
+Meanwhile, minimizing only the reverse KL-divergence of the policy and the past planning policy distributions stored in the replay buffer (i.e. $\lambda=\infty$) recovers the BMPC cost~\citep{wang2025bootstrapped}.

 We remark that this latter use of the planning policy samples as the prior introduces variance in the policy updates.
 The planning policy statistics (mean and variance) sampled from the replay buffer depend on old, less trained versions of the sampling policy.
-Therefore, for a given state, the sampled planning distribution behaves like a Gaussian mixture instead of the unimodal distribution resulting from MPPI under the current sampling policy and bootstrap action value function.
-This challenge is already recognized in~\cite{wang2025bootstrapped}, and partially alleviated by periodically updating a small subset of the planning statistics sampled from the replay buffer.
+Therefore, for a given state, all sampled planning distributions have different modes, unlike the unimodal distribution that would result from MPPI under the current sampling policy and bootstrap action value function.
+This challenge is already recognized in~\cite{wang2025bootstrapped}, and partially alleviated by periodically updating a small subset of the planning statistics stored in the replay buffer.

 We propose further decreasing the variance in the policy update by introducing an intermediate policy, an \textbf{adaptive prior $\pi_{\theta_p}$}, that approximates the planning policy $\pi_P$.
-The benefits of this choice are twofold: \textbf{1)} it shields the sampling policy updates from the variance introduced by old planning policy, samples and \textbf{2)} It can be trained with losses beyond reverse KL divergence, providing flexibility in how the planning policy $\pi_P$ is represented and, in turn, how the sampling policy is guided.
+The benefits of this choice are twofold: \textbf{1)} it shields the sampling policy updates from the variance introduced by old planning policy samples (see Appendix~\ref{app:prior_analysis}), and \textbf{2)} It can be trained with losses beyond reverse KL divergence, providing flexibility in how the planning policy $\pi_P$ is represented and, in turn, how the sampling policy is guided.

 As in prior methods, we can train this adaptive prior by either minimizing the reverse KL-divergence:

 or, as a straightforward alternative, the forward KL divergence: